theyareonit/linux-gaming-optimization/README.md

 # 11. Wine

-If on an AMD or Intel GPU, consider [static-wine32](https://github.com/MIvanchev/static-wine32) for 32-bit Windows games.
+If on an AMD or Intel GPU, consider [`static-wine32`](https://github.com/MIvanchev/static-wine32) for 32-bit Windows games to take advantage of LTO.

-If running Wine through the command line or a script, ensure you're using [dxvk](https://github.com/doitsujin/dxvk).
+If running Wine through the command line or a script, ensure you're using [`dxvk`](https://github.com/doitsujin/dxvk).
 Also, consider using the environment variable `WINEDEBUG=-all` to marginally reduce overhead.

+[`wine-osu`](https://gist.github.com/NelloKudo/b6f6d48807548bd3cacd3018a1cadef5) provides low-latency audio and various other patches that may potentially improve performance.

 # 12. Recording